The Color > Histogram effect

 The tabs Red, Green, Blue and Alpha work according to the same principle and image analysis is reduced to the channels of the corresponding colors.

-The second function of the histogram, as you may have guessed already, is to modify the color properties of the image or video of the current layer (here again, the animation keys lock the parameters for a given position in the timeline).
+The second function of the histogram, as you may have guessed already, is to modify the color properties of the image or video of the current layer (here again, the FX Stack keyframes lock the parameters for a given position in the timeline).

 To do this, we have to use the slider system of the histogram.
 You may use two, three or four of them.
 The latter enable re-calibration of the histogram by stretching or contracting it.